AlexSid0/Engine/README.md

 ## Building and Running

-1. Create a `build` directory and navigate into it:
+1. Run the following command to configure the project, compile it, and then run the executable:

     ```sh
-    mkdir build
-    cd build
+    sudo rm -rf build/ && mkdir build && cd build && cmake .. && make && ./Engine && cd ..
     ```

-2. Run the following command to configure the project, compile it, and then run the executable:

-    ```sh
-    cmake .. && make && ./Engine
-    ```
-3. For later execution of the executable:
+2. For later execution of the executable:
     ```sh
     ./Engine
     ```